Shopping Cart ( )

 The extent of shedding depends on the breed.
 Some breeds such as Siberian huskies, Alaskan malamutes, samoyeds and pomeranians experience seasonal shedding, and there is no need to fret over this.
 But sometimes stress, poor nutrition or illness can cause a dog to lose more hair than usual.
 If abnormal or excessive shedding persists for more than a week, or you notice patches of missing fur, check with your veterinarian.

 Mange is caused by tiny parasites called mites.
-Sarcoptic mange or canine scabies is highly infectious to dogs and people, but the parasites don't survive on humans.
+Sarcoptic mange or canine scabies is highly infectious in dogs, but the parasites don't survive on humans.
 The symptoms to look out for are intense itching, red skin, sores and hair loss.
 It usually affects a dog's ears, face and legs.
 Demodectic mange can cause bald spots, scabbing, and sores, but it is not contagious between animals or people.

 These are tiny insects that move very fast and are hard to spot.
 Flea droppings or eggs are usually visible in a dog's coat.
 Fleas cause excessive licking or scratching, scabs and hot spots.

-Symptoms are incessant scratching of an ear or licking and chewing its toes, irritated, itchy or discolored skin.
+Symptoms are incessant scratching of the ears or licking and chewing its toes, irritated, itchy or discolored skin.
 It is caused by fungus.

 This bacterial infection causes sores, bumps and scabs on the skin.
 It is easier to see in shorthaired dogs.
 In longhaired dogs, the most obvious symptoms may be a dull coat and shedding with scaly skin underneath.